 At a glance

-This is a cross-channel card.
+This is a cross-platform card.
 It compares the on-hand quantity Oracle Inventory Cloud holds for each SKU against the quantity that SKU is advertising on the ecommerce platform, and lists every item where the two have drifted apart by more than 5%.
 Inventory parity between the system of record and the storefront is what stops two failure modes: overselling (the storefront shows more than Oracle has, so customers buy stock you cannot ship) and phantom stockouts (the storefront shows less than Oracle has, so you lose sales on stock that exists).
 Drift is the early signal that the sync between Oracle and the storefront is lagging, partial, or broken.
 Each row is a SKU with its Oracle on-hand, its published storefront quantity, and the drift percentage, so operations can fix the worst offenders first.

 Calculation